 Supporting staff has taken top priority with the strain of serving patients while integrating stringent new safety protocols.
 Part of this means securing the necessary personal protective equipment (PPE), but it’s also about making sure that each clinician feels supported and not overworked — a challenge given unending demand for services.

 “We never took a break,” Hester says.
 “While the retail sector, for example, has taken an incredible hit, we have as well; however, we kept going and pushing through without any interruptions.
 That’s a testament to the team’s will to keep going when all odds are telling us to quit.”

 Before the pandemic, Good Intentions held regular debriefs where all staff could come together to talk about cases and share personal stories.
 “With the community-based approach, one of the cons is that people feel like an island,” Carr says.
 “When you’re out there in the community, you don’t have someone who will understand.”
 Those weekly get-togethers were a critical way to build morale and share wisdom from experienced staff down to bachelor-level clinicians.

-Current social distancing requirements have made these meetings impossible in the existing Good Intentions space.
+At one point, social distancing requirements made these meetings impossible in the existing Good Intentions space.
 Carr says the grant will help solve the “space problem” for the growing business.
 Most of all, he says additional funding will ensure Good Intentions has all the PPE and other supplies to continue delivering on its mission.